-- 1 The Housing Revenue Account (HRA) is a record of revenue expenditure and income, relating to the authority's own housing stock, i.e. it reflects the council's landlord role.
+- The Housing Revenue Account (HRA) is a record of revenue expenditure and income, relating to the authority's own housing stock, i.e. it reflects the council's landlord role.
 There can be no cross-subsidy between the General Fund and the HRA, although legitimate charges flow between the accounts.
 Any balances on the HRA at the end of the year are carried forward within the HRA to the next year.
-The council must agree and publish an annual budget for the HRA. - 2 A detailed report on the HRA budget for 2015/16 is being considered by the Executive on 23 February 2015.
+The council must agree and publish an annual budget for the HRA. - A detailed report on the HRA budget for 2015/16 is being considered by the Cabinet on 23 February 2015.
 That report set out proposals for an overall rent increase of 2.8% for the main properties within the stock.
 This is in line with the previously agreed Council policy and takes into account the government's recently updated rent restructuring policy.
-The HRA budget is formally agreed by Full Council when this report is considered at its meeting on 2 March 2015.
+Members are requested to formerly agree the HRA budget at Full Council.